Current Bitcoin Price

 Historic Mayer Multiple

-The average daily Mayer Multiple since the creation of Bitcoin is (this stat is auto-updated daily).
-This number is determined by taking all Mayer Mutliples (taken each day) since the creation of Bitcoin and averaging them.
+The average daily Mayer Multiple since the creation of Bitcoin is (we auto-update this stat daily).
+We calculate this number by taking all Mayer Mutliples each day since the creation of Bitcoin and averaging them.

 Frequently Asked Question about the Mayer Multiple